failsafe-lib/failsafe.dev/retry.md

 builder.withDelay(1, 10, ChronoUnit.SECONDS);
 ```

-Or a [computed delay][computed-delay] based on an execution result or failure.
+Or a [computed delay][computed-delay] based on an execution result or exception.

 ### Jitter